uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/containers/auxiliary/node_handles_cls.rst

   ``allocator_type``.
 * ``concurrent_unordered_set`` and ``concurrent_unordered_multiset`` with the same ``value_type`` and ``allocator_type``.

-Default or moved-from node handles are `empty`, i.e. do not represent a valid node.
+Default or moved-from node handles are `empty` and do not represent a valid node.
-A non-empty node handle is typically created when a node is extracted out of a container, e.g. with the ``unsafe_extract`` method.
-It stores the node along with a copy of the container`s allocator.
+A non-empty node handle is typically created when a node is extracted out of a container, for example, with the ``unsafe_extract`` method.
+It stores the node along with a copy of the container's allocator.
 Upon assignment or destruction a non-empty node handle destroys the stored data and deallocates the node.

 Member functions